thindil/steamsky/bin/doc/MODDING.md

   current player ship destination on map.
 Optional.
 - Key `StoryIcon`: Hexadecimal number on UTF-8 character used to show current story even location on map.
 Optional.
+- Key `OverloadedIcon`: Hexadecimal number on UTF-8 character used to show warning about overloaded ship.
+Optional.

 ## Debugging
 If you want test your changes, you may run game in debug mode.
 In this mode